OWASP/DevGuide/03-Build/0x09-DataProtection.md

 ### Use end to end encryption for data in transit

 The simplest and easiest method is to encrypt all communications to and from your application.
 As shown recently, this should also include connections to back end systems such as cloud data storage, application analytics, databases, data warehouses, and web services, as it can no longer be assumed that interception of backend traffic is unlikely.
-In fact, interception of data center traffic ais liekly
+In fact, interception of data center traffic is likely

 Although there are numerous methods to encrypt traffic between systems, the most common is the use of Transport Layer Security (TLS), often called "SSL encryption" by the lay person.
 Your application framework or application server should contain instructions on TLS configuration, not only in the traditional sense to web and mobile clients, but also to back end systems such as database servers.